Waterfalls are Breathtaking in Any Season

 7. Boom Site Falls

 This spot is located in Stillwater, about 40 minutes from the Twin Cities.
 It’s a historical marker and if you Google St. Croix Boom Site, you will find the free parking lot.
 From there, you’ll see a long staircase.
 Head down those stairs and towards the St. Croix River.
 If you turn to your right, you’ll encounter a cave, which you can enter and explore.
-If you turn to your left and walk a little over a mile, you’ll encounter the waterfall.
+If you turn to your left and walk for about 20 minutes, you’ll encounter the waterfall.
 The rocks are wobbly and unstable at certain parts.
 It’s also a very narrow path.
-I wasn’t able to make it to the waterfall with my dog, Ole in tow.
-I think this would be very difficult with any kind of slick conditions like rain or ice.
-If the St. Croix River is frozen, however, you can walk along the frozen river, which would be much easier!
+I wouldn’t suggest this trail for young children or older folks.
+I also think this would be very difficult with any kind of slick conditions like rain or ice.
+If the St. Croix River is frozen, however, you can walk along the flat frozen river, which would be much easier!

 8. Willow River State Park